All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Ibni Neccar Camii: (left) detail of the wooden door; (centre) relief on the back wall of the mosque; (right) holes for birds to nest inside (they can be seen also at Tokat)

 In 1292 Kastamonu became closely linked to the first appearance of the Ottomans in history.

 Temur Yaman Candar was the commander of the palace guards of the Seljuk Sultan Murad II: he became involved in a dynastic quarrel and by siding with the winning contender he was rewarded with Kastamonu and its environs.
 This led to the foundation of an autonomous principality; the dynasty was named Candarogullari after its founder.

 The governor of Kastamonu had the responsibility to control the border between the Seljuk territories and the Byzantine Empire in north-western Anatolia.
 The Candarogullari however preferred to cooperate with the Byzantines and they even sided with them against other Seljuk/Mongol principalities.
 For this reason the Seljuk Sultan entrusted the control of his territories bordering on the Byzantine ones to Osman Bey, the founder of the Ottoman dynasty.

 Ibni Neccar Camii was built in 1353 and it is the oldest mosque of Kastamonu which belongs to the Candarogullari period.
 It was damaged by an earthquake in 1943.
 The mosque is famous for its wooden door panels, which are carved with floral motifs shaped into discs and teardrops.
 They are now replaced by good copies.
-The outer qibla * wall is decorated with a relief and there are small niches for birds to nest inside.
+The outer qibla wall which indicates the direction of Mecca is decorated with a relief and there are small niches for birds to nest inside.